p4sstime/p4sstime/[Client Mods]/README.md

 Change the `tall` value to `0`.

 If you wish to change the positioning of any elements, [use this reference document](https://github.com/rbjaxter/budhud/wiki/Element-Positioning).\
-If you wish to change the font to a different one, [follow this guide](#change-the-font-for-pass-time-hud-labels-pt-hudeventlabels).\
+If you wish to change the font to a different one, [follow this guide](#change-the-font-for-pass-time-hud-labels-changing-labels).\
 If you wish to add a totally new font that isn't installed in your HUD, [follow this guide](https://github.com/rbjaxter/budhud/wiki/Adding---Replacing-Custom-Fonts#guide).

-### Custom HUD & File Not Found OR Default HUD (pt-hudeventlabels)
+### Custom HUD & File Not Found OR Default HUD (Changing Labels)

 Download the `pt-hudmod` archive and put the folder inside into `YOUR_STEAM_LIBRARY\steamapps\common\Team Fortress 2\tf\custom\`.
 Open up the `hudpasstimeballstatus.res` file and CTRL + F for the text you want.
 As shown in the example before, the +CRIT message is `EventBonusLabel`, the event name (RED SCORE) is `EventTitleLabel`, and the person who caused the event is `EventDetailLabel`.